ecolistening/echo-dash/README.md

 ```

 ## Running the dashboard
-There are two ways of running the Ecoacoustics Dashboard.
+There are multiple ways of running the Ecoacoustics Dashboard.

+For development, running the Dashboard in a virtual environment allows the developer to use Flask's development server to auto-reload on changes to the codebase.

 For ease-of-deployment, the dashboard can be run in Docker.
-However, for development, running the Dashboard in a virtual environment allows the developer to use Flask to auto-reload on changes to the codebase.
+Docker uses gunicorn as the server backend as it is more reliable than the development server that ships with flask.

 ### Docker
 Install the latest version of docker, at minimum version 3+